Alcoholism and the Eighth Step in Al-Anon - Prepare to Make Amends

 Here are the 12 Steps of Alanon

 This book goes through all of the 12 Steps, as well as the Alanon traditions.
-Order it online and read it in the privacy of your home.
+If you are nervous about going to your first meeting of Al-Anon, you can order it online and read it in the privacy of your home.
 Alanon has changed the lives of millions of people who have loved an alcoholic or drug addict.
+Like many other Al-Anon members, I have found this book to be very helpful in getting the most out of my Al-Anon program.

 Who Should You Put on Your Amends List?

-When doing your Alanon 8th Step, the first person we should make amends to is the alcoholic.
+When doing your Alanon 8th Step, the first person you should make amends to is the alcoholic.
 What?!
-After all the grief that person has caused you, how can you be expected to make amends to him?
+After all the grief that person has caused you, how can you be expected to make amends to him or her?
 By this stage in your program, you should be able to see that some of your past behavior only made things worse.
 Your anger, resentment, and punishing attitude did not make either of you happy.
 It also created a home life that was strained and uncomfortable for everyone around you.
 Put the alcoholic's name at the top of your list.

 Once you have finished, below you will discover that there is still one more person that you need to put on the list.